christyheaton/PyLadies_Presentation/slides.md

 IMAGE

-## Tags didn’t extract as much as we wanted.
+## Tags did not extract as much as we wanted.

 Streets = "highway" like '%residential%' or "highway" like '%service%'